 Instead of using iTunes to transfer music, you'd better use iMyFone TunesMate iPhone Transfer, which allows you to transfer music freely between iPhone and computer/iTunes.
 It's recommended by well-known media, like tricksworldzz.com, geekreply.com, etc.

-- Sync music to iPhone without any damage to the existing music library.
+- Sync music to iPhone, which won't cause any data loss of the existing music library.

 - Transfer music directly from computer/external HD to iPhone, without going through iTunes library.